 "With me to face the unyielding Brussels machine, you would be sending a prime minister that has been negotiating all his life," he said.

-Hunt added that in his conversations with European leaders such as German Chancellor Angela Merkel and French President Emmanuel Macron he noticed there was "willingness to engage".
+Hunt added that in his conversations with European leaders such as Angela Merkel and Emmanuel Macron he noticed there was "willingness to engage".
+However, the French president has reportedly described any attempt to re-negotiate the current deal as a "non-starter", while the German chancellor backed the official EU stance at the European Council summit in June.

 Watch Hunt's speech below.